Is it any wonder that the home of the biggest fashion event in Canada is also an incredible shopping destination?

 A day at the mall

-For one stop shopping, Toronto has its fair share of malls, each with its own character and crowd.
+Like any major city, Toronto has its fair share of malls, each with its own character and crowd.

 Toronto Eaton Centre might be the most iconic shopping hub in the city.
 Located right in the heart of downtown, this beautiful landmark is home to around 200 retailers.
 From Abercrombie to Zara, the Eaton Centre has it all.